mxngo7/Tier-Nametags/README.md

 Tier Nametags is a small project built in under two weeks with the ultimate goal of providing aesthetically pleasing tier information to OceTiers players.
 Tier Nametags offers customisable display names and aims to allow players to quickly search and check OceTiers statistics without interrupting gameplay or performance.
 ## ✨ Features
 - Supports Minecraft 1.21.1+
-- Caches skins to mitigate ratelimits
+- Caches skins to avoid ratelimits
 - Detailed and unique player profiles
 - Customised icons for each tier and gamemode
 - A comprehensive leaderboard for each gamemode